UPDATED: 5:20 p.m. ET, Feb. 17, 2022

 The obvious answer, of course, should be no. But sometimes actions speak way louder than words ever can.

-Without factoring Dre’s contentious relationship with his apparently still homeless daughter, let’s take a look at the facts surrounding his relationships with Black women as we know them, in chronological order.
+Without factoring the billionaire-adjacent’s contentious relationship with his daughter (who said she was homeless as recently as last summer), let’s take a look at the facts surrounding his association with other Black women as we know them, in chronological order.

 Dee Barnes, a media personality and former rapper, was in 1991 the victim of a violent assault by Dr. Dre, who beat and kicked her while attempting to throw her down a set of stairs because of her association with then-rival rapper Ice Cube.
 According to Barnes’ own statement at the time, Dre punched her in the head multiple times and began “slamming her face and the right side of her body repeatedly against a wall.”
 Barnes brought a $22.75 million lawsuit against Dr. Dre, which was settled out of court with the famous producer paying just over $2,000 in fines and serving community service.

 Around that same time, Dr. Dre fathered a child with singer Michel’le, who told the New York Times that he once left her with “black eyes, a cracked rib and scars” from what the news outlet described as one of many violent encounters between the married couple.
 Michel’le’s biopic on the Lifetime network, “Surviving Compton: Dre, Suge & Michel’le,” spotlighted that abuse that Dre has acknowledged.

 Michel’le also claimed that Dre once pulled a gun on her after the two got into a very heated argument, and missed shooting her by just a few inches while she was running to the bathroom.
 She said she believes Dre didn’t pull a gun out just to scare her and had the intent of hitting her with a bullet.